 One Additional Passage

-I have to bring one more passage to your attention, or you will find it and call me a liar.
+I have to bring one more passage to your attention, which is prior to the cross and the New Covenant.
 In the Sermon on the Mount, Jesus stated in his model prayer: “And forgive us our debts, as we also have forgiven our debtors.”
 Immediately after this prayer, anticipating some misunderstanding, He further says, “For if you forgive others for their transgressions, your heavenly Father will also forgive you.
 But if you do not forgive others, then your Father will not forgive your transgressions” (Mt.
 6:12, 14-15).

 He then states that this forgiveness of others in the believer is so standard, so much a part of what it means to be a Christian, that no true believer is without it.
 If you are not a forgiver, you are not forgiven.
 To not be forgiven is to be damned to spend eternity in hell.

 In the New Testament, there are no other references requiring the confession of individual sins to God.
 The Christian is a person who is totally cognizant of his sins and open about them (though he should use discretion when speaking of them).
 But he is also one who must not diminish the effect of the cross and the blood in his life.
 To do so does not glorify Christ’s work as complete.
-In fact, in a certain way, believing that forgiveness and full cleansing is only granted if we name every sin to God is an insult to God and a diminishing of his powerful saving work through Christ’s death on the cross.
+In fact, in a certain way, believing that forgiveness and full cleansing is only granted if we name every sin to God and only as a result of that in an ongoing way is a serious error and an insult to God.
+It is a diminishing of his powerful saving work through Christ’s death on the cross.